-Best Baby Bike Seats Reviewed Tested for Overall Quality
+Best Baby Bike Seats & Trailers Reviewed for Overall Quality

 When you’re on your bike with your child, you are solely responsible for anything that happens during the ride.
 It would be terrible if they somehow managed to get loose while you were concentrating on navigating your way around.
 This seat includes a childproof lock so something like that never has to happen.

 Even though this seat is only rated to 33 pounds, that still leaves up to two years for your child to grow.
 It’s a good thing then, that the footrest on this seat is easily adjustable to account for the growing child.
 THere’s nothing worse than being crammed into a seat with no room to move.

 Cost and Value

 This seat stands out for a lot of reasons, all good, and the price isn’t one of those reasons.
 This is a high quality, a well-made seat that will serve you and your family well for the duration of its lifespan, and won’t cost all that much, to begin with.

 - Lightweight and washable frame makes transport and storage easy

 - High sideboards provide extra support and stability

 - The buckle is childproof to prevent accidents while riding